 Songdo, South Korea.
 Image credit: Orit Halpern (2012)

 The results of these cross-pollinations between the arts, design, and social sciences has also impacted my choice of future research projects.
-I am currently developing two new projects.
-The first, titled Landscapes of Calculation, is an ethnography of digital infrastructures and a history of 'smart' territories and ubiquitous computing.
-Tracing a history of imaginaries and practices through a series of modern and contemporary case studies ranging from Le Corbusier's designs for Chandigarh, India, to contemporary "greenfield" smart cities in locations like Songdo, South Korea, the project interrogates the relationship between calculation, Utopia, technology, imaginaries of life, and urban form.
+I am currently working on two new book projects.
+The first, titled The SMART Mandate, is an ethnography of digital infrastructures and a history of 'smart' territories and ubiquitous computing.
+Tracing a history of imaginaries and practices through a series of modern and contemporary case studies ranging from the TIROS satellite metereology system, to finance, to contemporary "greenfield" smart cities in locations like Songdo, South Korea and Masdar near Abu Dhabi in the UAE, the project interrogates the relationship between calculation, Utopia, technology, imaginaries of life, and urban form.
 I seek to develop a historical and anthropological account of the transformation of space into algorithmic territory.
 I ask under what conditions can entire cities be understood as technological commodities, and what are the implications for the organization and administration of life in these domains?
 What do machine architectures look like?
 What does it mean to design spaces for and by computational machines?
 What types of futures are being envisioned in these spaces?
 How do they relate to other histories of urban form, measurement, economy, and administration of populations?
 The research is global in dimension; I will integrate archival work in corporate and design history at such locations as IBM, Cisco, and other leaders in urban planning and digital infrastructure provision with ethnography in the present of spaces such as the smart city development of Songdo, South Korea, where I have already worked.
-An article from this research will appear in Public Culture this March.
+An article from this research appeared in Public Culture in March 2013.

 Rethinking the nature of technologies in new terms of infrastructure and epistemology also demands rethinking the form and methodology of historical work.
 As part of my scholarship I am also part of a number of labs in collaboration with artists, designers, and architects that are experimenting with new research protocols and formats for writing and visualizing social science and humanities research.
 This ranges from new curatorial projects with design and technology museums, to developing methods for creative data visualization and design and architecture interventions in urban spaces.
 I have also regularly worked with artists to produce different web based narratives and imaginary documentary forms for telling stories about topics such as biological personhood in a genomic age and about human-animal interactions in the work of Von Frisch and his honeybees.
 What unifies these projects is a concern with how our forms of perception, attention, and narration condition our actions and imaginaries about the future of technology, and of our relationships to each other and other agents in our world.